|

 opportunities to make propaganda “confessions” to get out.
 He resists at

 first (“I want my candy”) but eventually compromises.
-At the end, he says that
+At the end, he says

-On the other hand, what is the obligation of absolute loyalty to others?
-I recall well the start of the preliminary
+speech.
+On the other hand, what is the obligation of absolute loyalty to

-reported on the radio.
-The music score makes a couple of awkward renditions
+the day that was first reported on the radio.
+The music score makes a couple

-(with intentional piano mistakes and mis-harmonies)
+of awkward renditions (with intentional piano mistakes and mis-harmonies) of the 18th Variation of

-of the 18th Variation of Rachmaninoff’s “Rhapsody on a Theme of
+Rachmaninoff’s “Rhapsody on a Theme of Paganini.”

 The Trials of Henry Kissinger (2002, First Run Films, 80